Study finds people will likely lose up to 58 hours of sleep by 2099

 MIAMI (CBSMiami) – If you feel like you’re not getting enough sleep, new research may cause you to lose even more sleep.

-According to a worldwide study published in the journal “One Earth,” people could get up to 58-hours less shut-eye by the year 2099 because of global warming.READ MORE: Be prepared: Pet supplies added to hurricane staples for sales tax holiday
+According to a worldwide study published in the journal “One Earth,” people could get up to 58-hours less shut-eye by the year 2099 because of global warming.READ MORE: Pet detective asking for public’s help locating Yorkie that went missing in Hallandale Beach

-Researchers say people who live in warmer climates are more likely to not get as much sleep as individuals who sleep in cooler temperatures.READ MORE: NOAA: 'Above Average' 2022 Atlantic Hurricane Season, Predicts 6-10 Hurricanes
+Researchers say people who live in warmer climates are more likely to not get as much sleep as individuals who sleep in cooler temperatures.READ MORE: New FBI report finds active shooter attacks on the rise

-So, the warmer the planet gets the less sleep is expected.MORE NEWS: Condo Reform Measure Introduced During Florida Special Session On Property Insurance
+So, the warmer the planet gets the less sleep is expected.MORE NEWS: Psychologist shares how to talk to your child about Texas school shooting

 The findings are based on more than 47,000 adults in 68 countries.